CEFRES

 Check out our agenda to find out about our next activities!

-Founded in Prague in 1991, CEFRES—French Research Center in Humanities and Social Sciences—aimed at restarting the scientific exchanges between France and Central Europe as it underwent major changes after the fall of communism.
+Founded in Prague in 1991, CEFRES—French Research Center in Humanities and Social Sciences—aimed at restarting scientific exchanges between France and Central Europe, as the latter underwent major changes after the fall of communism.

-One of CEFRES’s tasks since then has been to build up a network of research teams between France, the Czech Republic, Hungary, Poland and Slovakia.
+One of CEFRES’ tasks since then has been to build up a network of research teams between France, the Czech Republic, Hungary, Poland and Slovakia.

-Thanks to the cooperation agreement signed on 21 November 2014 between the Embassy of France in the Czech Republic, the CNRS, the Charles University of Prague and the Czech Academy of Sciences, CEFRES is now sharing with these two Czech partners a French-Czech cooperation platform in the humanities and social sciences named “CEFRES Platform”.
-As a sign of its anchorage within the Czech scientific milieu, the Center has moved in December 2015 in the buildings of the Academy of Sciences at Na Florenci 3.
+Thanks to the cooperation agreement signed on 21 November 2014 between the Embassy of France to the Czech Republic, the CNRS, Charles University of Prague and the Czech Academy of Sciences, CEFRES now shares with these two Czech partners a French-Czech cooperation platform in the humanities and social sciences named “CEFRES Platform”.
+As a sign of its anchorage within the Czech scientific milieu, the Center moved in December 2015 to the buildings of the Academy of Sciences at Na Florenci 3.

-With its networks in France and Central Europe, CEFRES develops its own scientific policy revolving around three transversal research areas.
+With its networks in France and Central Europe, CEFRES develops its own research policy revolving around three transversal research areas.
 They serve as a framework for research topics that are not limited to the field of Central Europe, as shown by current and past projects.
-These research priorities originate from the discussions, which unfolded at the Research Forum in the Czech Republic organized by the CEFRES Platform in April-May 2015.
+These research priorities originate from discussions which unfolded at the Research Forum in the Czech Republic organized by the CEFRES Platform in April-May 2015.

 CEFRES supports researchers’ mobility from France and the Visegrad countries.
-It hosts a team of young researchers and of statutory researchers, whose projects fit in its general scientific policy.
+It hosts a team of young researchers and statutory researchers, whose projects fit in its general research policy.

 French Research Center in Humanities and Social Sciences – Prague